Skip to content

 Market signal and location

 Zug is the highest-income canton in Switzerland.
 Property prices up to CHF 18,926/m² (Walchwil).
 Combination: highest income + max. tax savings + property appreciation = solar ROI in 7-9 years instead of 8-10. Ägerisee altitude effect: +1.5% yield per 300m altitude.
-The cantonal energy programme of Zug supports efficient self-consumption solutions and supplements the Pronovo one-time payment.
-Integrated systems with battery storage, heat pumps, and e-mobility are especially subsidized.
+The Canton of Zug grants no own subsidy for photovoltaics; the federal one-time payment via Pronovo (KLEIV/HEIV) and the full tax deduction are decisive.
+Cantonal support targets energy-efficient building-envelope renovation, full Minergie-certified refurbishment, heating-system replacement, and advisory services.

 Sun hours/year